Online Banking Pros and Cons: Here’s What You Need to Know

 Most, if not all, banks and credit unions are insured by the FDIC or the NCUA, respectively.
 This means that even if the online bank goes under, you’re insured for up to $250,000 per bank.

-As far as your digital information goes, it is still safe to bank with online banks.
-Even traditional banks keep track of your information online, so there’s not really any difference in the safety of online versus traditional banks.
+As far as your digital information goes, it is still safe to use online banks.
+Even traditional banks keep track of your information online, so there’s not really any difference in the safety of online vs. traditional banks.

 This will vary with each online bank.